Efforts Underway To Highlight KPs Issues In SIFC: Governor Kundi - UrduPoint

 He said that international institutions have acknowledged the improving economic situation in Pakistan.

-The meeting concluded with the delegation thanking the Governor for his assurances of cooperation and expressing hope that the discussions would yield positive results for the province’s industrial and commercial development.
+The meeting concluded with the delegation thanking the Governor for his assurances of cooperation and expressing hope that the discussions would yield positive results for the province industrial and commercial development.

 APP/ash/